ema/flask-moresql/docs/index.rst

 .. module:: flask_moresql

+Flask-MoreSQL is a thin layer of glue between PostgreSQL stored procedures and Python web applications.

-Flask-MoreSQL is an extension to `Flask`_ that allows you to easily build RESTful APIs on top of your `PostgreSQL`_ applications.
-It is a thin layer of glue between PostgreSQL stored procedures and Flask web applications.
+It is an extension to `Flask`_ that allows developers to easily build RESTful APIs on top of `PostgreSQL`_ applications.

 Flask-MoreSQL depends on the `psycopg2`_ module.